Hasegawa-lab-JAIST/LI_JINGHONG_Hierarchical-Tree-structured-Knowledge-Graph-For-Academic-Insight-Survey/Readme.md

 # Hierarchical Tree-structured Knowledge Graph:Gain an Insight View  for Specific research Topic

-# 0. About this - 前書き
+# 0. About this
 ## Link of our preprint
 ## Link of our dataset
 ## Declaration

-# 1. Content of code - 目次
+# 1. Content of code
 ## Data_process.ipynb
 ## Insight_process.ipynb
 ## Con_vis.ipynb